apache/bahir-website/site/download.md

 ### Previous Releases

-All previous releases of Apache Wink can be found in the [archives](http://archive.apache.org/dist/bahir/).
+All previous releases of Apache Bahir can be found in the [archives](http://archive.apache.org/dist/bahir/).